Nishkarshjain15/coursera-data-science-getting-and-cleaning-data/CodeBook.md

 Description:
 ------------
-The file tidyData.txt is a processed subset of the original [Samsung-Galaxy-S][1] dataset.
+The file tidyData.txt is a processed subset of the original [https://d396qusza40orc.cloudfront.net/getdata%2Fprojectfiles%2FUCI%20HAR%20Dataset.zip](Dataset) produced by [http://archive.ics.uci.edu/ml/datasets/Human+Activity+Recognition+Using+Smartphones](test) dataset.
 It followed a series of steps including:
 -Merging the training and the test subjects into a single dataset.
 -Extracting only the measurements corresponding to the mean (Mean) and standard deviation (std) for each available measurement.
 -Joining the subjects with the activities performed by the subjects with the measurements from the dataset.